gitanbu/How-to-documentation-on-github/README.md

 ~~This was mistaken text~~ -> To Make Strike out the words **This text is _extremely_ important** -> To make Bold and italic word

+Quoting text

+We can quote text with a >.

+In the words of Anbazhagan:

+> He wants to become All-Rounder